 This must be one of the easiest pasta recipes to make.
 It is a simplified version of a traditional Italian recipe.
 For the traditional Trofie Pasta all Genovese a mortar and pestle was used, or something similar.
 For the modern Trofie Pasta Genovese, we use a blender to make the pesto or we simply buy pesto.

-I went the easy route this time, without compromising flavor and quality; I used a store-bought pesto.
-There are enough excellent quality pestos available, so if you don’t feel like making pesto from scratch, find a good pesto and then this dish is done as long as it takes to cook the pasta.
+I went the easy route this time, without compromising flavor and quality; I used a high quality store-bought pesto.
+There are enough excellent quality pestos available, so if you I don’t have the time, I do not apologize for using a store-bought pesto.
+It saves you a lot of cooking and cleaning time.

 Obviously you can make this recipe with any type of pasta you like; I opted for the Trofie pasta as the combination with the pesto is very traditional for the Liguria region in Italy; the region of Genoa, hence the name of the dish Genovese.

 Trofie pasta is a cute small pasta, small rolls of twisted dough and the pesto enjoys the little ridges and settles in them.
-I have hear chefs say that a pasta and the sauce should be a good marriage.
+I heard chefs say that a pasta and the sauce should be a good marriage.
 They should fit together, compliment each other.
-Trofie would not be the ideal candidate for very chunky vegetables, but smooth sauce it does like.
+Trofie would not be the ideal candidate for very chunky vegetables, but smooth sauce is a perfect match.

-As far as I understand, the true traditional version of the Trofie alla Genevese or Trofie al Pesto is made with boiled potatoes, thin young green beans and pesto.
+As far as I understand, the true traditional version of the Trofie alla Genevese or Trofie al Pesto is prepared with boiled potatoes, thin young green beans and pesto.
 With or without some additional cheese.
-As you can see from my recipe, I have used the pasta and the pesto only.
-The pesto I used is made with pecorino cheese that gives a nice sharp edge to the pesto.
-It is also rich in garlic which add to the flavor.
-Some additional pine nuts sprinkled over the pasta for the necessary texture and all is done in no time.
+As you can see from my recipe, I used the pasta and the pesto only.
+I used pesto made with pecorino cheese; this gives a nice sharp edge to the pesto.
+That particular pesto is also rich in garlic which adds to the flavor.
+To finalize the dish I sprinkled roasted pine nuts over the pasta for the necessary texture and flavor.